-Despite the ongoing conflicts here and there, there is not really a single, precise and comprehensive size that fits any definition of war.
-John Dunt says it (Dunt, 2009 London): “The word must have its ordinary and popular meaning, because a commercial man would use it.
-The Tribunal seeks the importance that the parties have intended and not a technical legal scope that stems from the duties of international law.
-A maritime market agreement in which insurers only cover goods against war risks while on the ship subject to a delay after their arrival at the destination port.
-Loading and transloading in the destination port are reduced.
-Institute Cargo Clauses (ICC) – both in 1982 and the last formulations of 2009 – are clear about the risks of war and strikes.
-Insurance does not cover the damage or costs of war, civil war, revolution, rebellion, insurrection or civil war, or the hostile acts committed by or against a power of war.
-Nor does it cover losses or damage caused by dilapidated weapons of war.
+Despite the ongoing conflicts here and there, there is not really a single, precise and complete quantity that fits all the definitions of war.
+John Dunt says (Dunt, 2009 London): “The word must have its ordinary and popular meaning, because a businessman would use it.
+The tribunal wants the meaning that the parties intended and not a technical and legal margin of manoeuvre arising from the obligations of international law.
+A maritime market agreement in which insurers only insure goods against war risks when they are on board the ship and suffer a delay after their arrival at the port of destination.
+Loading and reloading in the port of destination is reduced.
+The Institute`s cargo clauses (ICC) – both in 1982 and the latest formulations in 2009 – are aware of the risks of war and strike.
+The insurance does not cover damages or costs of war, civil war, revolution, rebellion, insurrection or civil war or hostile acts committed by or against a war power.
+Nor does it cover loss or damage caused by decomposing weapons of war.
 This exclusion is the same in the three ICC formulations – A, B and C. The starting point is therefore that all risks of war are excluded.